 - Apply a little natural oil, or conditioner.

 Chlorine does a fantastic job of sanitizing everything in the pool–including the swimmers.
 When you get out of the pool, I guarantee you are about as clean as you will ever be.
 After a swim (in a bunch of pool chemicals) you don’t really need more harsh chemicals.
 First and foremost swimmers need products that will release and remove the pool chemicals, and most importantly, the chlorine.

-Then quality products will help balance the pH and restore moisture.
+After removing the chlorine, quality products will then help balance the pH and restore moisture lost from swimming.

 Apply a lotion that adds moisture back into your skin.
 Make sure it is pH balanced as well.